 As the world becomes increasingly digital, it is but natural that our kids too adapt to the changes.
 Taking them to the ATM would be a good way to start.
 Let them get familiar with the working of the ATM and its usage.
 Although it is decreasing by the day, a visit to a bank will also be helpful in the kids getting to know the typical kinds of transactions that take place in one.

 Given the ecommerce boom, it is again but natural that we need to give our children an insight about online transactions.
 Teach them the basics involved in online transactions.
-This knowledge will hold them in good stead when they grow up in the digital world.
+This knowledge will hold them in good stead when they grow up in the digital world which is introduced to kids now a days as digital classrooms enabling a perfect digital campus.

 Focus on career

 While children need to teach about money management, they should also be made to realize that at their age, they should be focusing more on their career and nurturing good work ethics.
 Let them realize that once they are focused on their studies and career, money is bound to be an automatic byproduct, sooner rather than later.
 At TCIS, one of the Top CBSE schools in Coimbatore, it has always been our endeavor to provide “holistic” education.
-Money management is perhaps one of the key skills that a person needs to learn and that too at a young age.
+Money management is perhaps one of the essential key skills that a person needs to learn and that too at a young age.
 We have created special activities for different grades for the students to get an understanding of the value of money – Equilibrium: Making of young TYCOONS.
 For the lower grades, for example, we have activities designed for them to get acquainted with the typical features and denominations of physical currency.

 Similarly, activities have also been designed for the higher grades to get an insight into digital transactions, which has brought in revolutionary changes in the way we shop and conduct business.
 This helps a lot in Bringing out the entrepreneurial traits in children.